Treetrain1/Survival-Remastered/README.md

 Survival Remastered is the Ultimate Minecraft Experience.
-This is the 1.18 version of Survival Remastered.
+This is the 1.18,1 version of Survival Remastered.

 DISCLAIMER: IT IS RECOMMENDED TO HAVE A MID TO HIGH-END COMPUTER TO PLAY SURVIVAL REMASTERED.
 IT IS ALSO RECOMMENDED TO INCREASE THE AMOUNT OF RAM IT CAN USE IN CURSEFORGE SETTINGS.

+Recommended Allocated Memory: 7-8 GB
+Recommended System Memory 16-32 GB

 To download, go to the releases tab on the right or click [here](https://github.com/Treetrain1/Survival-Remastered/releases), click on "Assets" on the latest release, then click the zip file!